Last Updated on April 11, 2021 by Fiona Maclean

 At a very reasonable £12, all the drinks are built on a base of ‘bright but delicate’ Bombay English Estate gin.
 Cocktails includeHampshire Tonic, made with Bombay English Estate gin, rose, lavender, tonic water, and the English Summer Time, consisting of Kaffir lime leaves infused with Bombay English Estate gin, Cherry Marnier, lemon, cranberry and egg white.

 We tried the refreshingly exotic Ginger Persuasion a blend of Bombay Sapphire English Estate Gin, Grand Marnier, strawberry, ginger and citrus, and the sweet and fruity Secret Garden – Bombay Sapphire English Estate Gin, apple, grapes, lemon, vanilla.
 Berners Terrace is the perfect summer urban oasis!

-We’ve also been to The Courtyard, currently hosting a Veuve Clicquot pop-up.
+We’ve also been to The Courtyard, currently hosting a Veuve Clicquot pop-up (Veuve is one of our favourite types of champagne).
 Set in the centre of this iconic listed hotel, the outdoor courtyard has comfortable seating, in a heated area, with luxuriant exotic vegetation and beautiful water features.
 Currently, the Sanderson is offering tropical-inspired bar snacks together with Veuve Clicquot champagne, a perfect match.
 Snacks include salmon tataki with mango salsa, avocado and keta, a light and refreshing dish, matched with a glass of Veuve Clicquot rosé NV brut.

 Or, how about scallop ceviche with papaya salsa and yuzu, which is beautifully presented and delicious.
 Why not take time out to visit the Veuve Clicquot Courtyard at the Sanderson and sample some fine champagne and tasty snacks in this beautiful alfresco location.